Study and Analysis of Space and Color in the Religious Coffeehouse Paintings of Mohammad Modabber and Hossein Qollar-Aqasi

 How to Cite

-Kohani, Z. (2025).
-Study and Analysis of Space and Color in Religious Coffeehouse Paintings Mohammad Modaber and Hossein Qollar Aghasi.
-Manifestation of Art in Architecture and Urban Engineering, 2(1). https://www.jmaaue.org/index.php/jmaaue/article/view/39
+Kohani, Z. (1403).
+Study and Analysis of Space and Color in the Religious Coffeehouse Paintings of Mohammad Modabber and Hossein Qollar-Aqasi.
+Manifestation of Art in Architecture and Urban Engineering, 2(1), 121-139. https://jmaaue.org/index.php/jmaaue/article/view/39